+m.
+The system shall ensure the non-repudiation and traceability of actions performed by users accessing the system by means of both automated systems or the web interface (web-browser based mechanism).

+Confidentiality

 n.
-The EMSWe CLD and MNSWs shall ensure the non-repudiation and traceability of actions performed by users accessing the location database by means of both automated systems or the web interface (web-browser based mechanism).
-An administration providing the information can request the identity of the data requestor, without delaying the response.

-Confidentiality
+Authorities implementing the system in form of hardware and software and/or with responsibilities in terms of provision of access rights shall ensure that the confidentiality of the data stored within or exchanged by those system components they are responsible for is not compromised.

 o.
-Authorities implementing the EMSWe CLD system in form of hardware and software and/or with responsibilities in terms of provision of access rights shall ensure that the confidentiality of the data stored within or exchanged by those system components they are responsible for is not compromised.
-Data protection procedures shall be put in place.
+Users shall not provide information to any unauthorised persons or systems.

 p.
-Data storage shall be performed in accordance with the following rules:

-System Security Related data shall be stored encrypted;

-Commercial Sensitive data shall be protected according to the access rights policy.

-Personal data should be stored in accordance with point (t) below.

-r.
-Users shall not provide information to any unauthorised persons or systems.

-s.
 Users shall not disclose their login credentials to unauthorised persons.

-t.
-The principles of personal data protection shall be applicable to any information concerning an identified or identifiable person exchanged through SSN system.